 Retention Period

 Record Title Ending Date Destroy Record Explanation for Continued Retention

-□ Yes □ No -
+□ Yes □ No

 □ Yes □ No

 □ Yes □ No

 □ Yes □ No

 □ Yes □ No

 □ Yes □ No

 □ Yes □ No

 □ Yes □ No

 □ Yes □ No

 □ Yes □ No

-otherwise indicated by checking "No" in the " Destroy Record" colum ın.
+otherwise indicated by checking "No" in the " reby approves the destruction of said records, unless

 Division Head's Signature Date

 General Manager Signature Date

 For Administration on Department Use On ly

 Original Record Destroyed on By:

-Record Removed from other Storage Medium (e.g. Network, CD, etc.) on By:
+Record Removed from other Storage Medium e.g. Network, CD, etc c.) on By: